Tom-Quirk/prog_black_coursework_2/learner_guide.md

 Guide for learners structure
 • Motivation (10%): Why learn it?

-- This is a learner's guide on how to build a CNN that accurately classifies dog images.
+- This is a learner's guide on how to implement a CNN that accurately classifies dog images.

 - In the Big Data era, Machine Learning has become a way for companies to understand and exploit data.
 ML is used to enhance decision making, optimising customer retention, revenue generation and cost cutting.